pocomane/brewed-in-the-apocalypse/bita-strong.md

 not interesting.
 This is valid also for action that may cure the harms: if they are very likely to succed, skip the  roll.

-__Roll__ - When the roll is needed, the scenarist decides which harms of the character are relevant while the player selects the relevant trait.
-Then the player rolls 2 standard 6-side dices, sums the results, adds the number of traits and fortune points and substracts the harms.
-The result will determinate the outcome of the action:
+__Roll__ When the roll is needed, the scenarist decides which harms of the character are relevant while the player selects the relevant traits.
+Then the player rolls 2 standard 6-side dices, sums the results, adds the number of traits and substracts the harms.
+The result will determinate the outcome of the
+action:

 - With 12 is a full success, the scenarist will tell how the character reached the goal.